 Located at the heart of a fabulous area of the Costa del Sol, only a few miles from Puerto Banús, is a stunning and truly exuberant development – La Zagaleta or “La Zagaleta Country Club”.

-This one of the most exclusive residential areas in Europe, extremely well planned and connected to all the major infrastructure, located in a stunningly beautiful region of the Costa del Sol.
+This is one of Europe’s most exclusive residential areas, extremely well planned and connected to all the major infrastructure, located in a stunningly beautiful region of the Costa del Sol.

-With the Ronda mountains to the North and only a short drive from Marbella, La Zagaleta is a perfect destination for those who want luxury country living, well-groomed parks, golf fields, spacious villas, – all of this within a short distance from vibrant urban facilities.
+With the Ronda mountains to the North and only a short drive from Marbella, La Zagaleta is a perfect destination for those who want luxury country living, well-groomed parks, golf fields, and spacious villas – all of this within a short distance from vibrant urban facilities.

-In the southernmost part of the Costa de Sol, in Cadez province near Gibraltar, you’ll discover one more exclusive location – the port and residential developments of Sotogrande, where Spain’s most expensive real estate is located.
+In the southernmost part, where the Costa del Sol meets the Costa de la Luz in Cadiz province near Gibraltar, you’ll discover one more exclusive location – the port and residential developments of Sotogrande, where Spain’s most expensive real estate is located.

-Some of the richest and most powerful families of Spain have summer homes in Sotogrande as well as other rich and famous families from all over the world.
+Some of the richest and most powerful families in Spain have summer homes in Sotogrande as well as other rich and famous families from all over the world.

-Sotogrande is one of the favourite locations for professional expats who have been offered a job in Gibraltar but want to live further up the coast in Spain.
+Sotogrande is one of the favorite locations for professional expats who have been offered a job in Gibraltar but want to live further up the coast in Spain.

-Those who use buses are dropped off at the border as well, walk through and get the local Gibraltar bus if their place of work is too far to walk.
+Those who use buses are also dropped off at the border, walkthrough, and get the local Gibraltar bus if their place of work is too far to walk.

 Some people even use folding bicycles.

-However, if you’re seeking a quieter and cosier lifestyle with easy access to all major amenities with several cities on your doorstep, you should definitely consider Estepona.
+However, if you’re seeking a quieter and cozier lifestyle with easy access to all major amenities with several cities on your doorstep, you should definitely consider Estepona.

 There are all the amenities and facilities to serve the expat community: shops, cafes, tapas bars, great beaches, a wonderful marina, eight golf courses and seven museums.

-For residents with families settling in and around Estepona, the area offers an excellent choice of international schools as well as local state schools and bilingual nurseries.
+For residents with families settling in and around Estepona, the area offers an excellent choice of international schools, local state schools, and bilingual nurseries.